 What is the MMID?

-The Mobile Money Identifier (MMID) is a unique 7-digit identification number issued by the bank account holders using mobile banking.
+The Mobile Money Identifier (MMID) is a unique 7-digit identification number issued by the bank to the account holders of the bank who wishes to use mobile banking.
 The MMID is a randomly generated number that is usually a combination of the account holder’s mobile number and bank account number.

 What is the MPIN?